scivision/fortran2018-examples/README.md

 nan_ieee = ieee_value(1.,ieee_quiet_nan)
 ```

-This is in program:
+This is in program `real/nan`

-    ./nan

 In Fortran 2003, `real(z'abcd0000')` is equivalent to
 `transfer(z'abcd0000',1.)` by Fortran 2003.
 However, where you are
 deliberately setting NaN you will get

-&gt; Error: Result of FLOAT is NaN
+> Error: Result of FLOAT is NaN

 so use `transfer()` for the case where you're deliberately setting
 `NaN`.